telliott99/MySwift/part3/generics.rst

     [test.Obj]
     >

-Here is another simple example that follows the instructions but fails currently (Xcode is beta at the moment I write this)
+Here is another simple example that follows the instructions but fails currently.
+Of course, Xcode is beta at the moment I write this, so it might not be me  :)

 .. sourcecode:: bash